Australian Vintage

 Australian Vintage Limited (AVG) is an Australian public company that operates within the wine production industry.
 It was established by Brian McGuigan with the help of his wife, Fay, and younger brother, Neil McGuigan.
 The company was incorporated on 30 May 1991 in New South Wales under the name Roserim Limited.
 This name later changed to Brian McGuigan Wines Limited.
 After the merger with Simeon Wines in 2002, the company changed its name to McGuigan Simeon Wines Limited, before renaming it to Australian Vintage Limited in 2008.
 Its main business activities include retail and wholesale wine production, and vineyard management services.
+As at 2022 it was ranked the fifth largest Australian wine company by production and also the fifth largest in terms of total revenue.
+It produced several well known products such as Passion Pop.

 History

-Early History
+Early history

 The passion for winemaking is cultivated early in the McGuigan family.
-In 1880, Owen McGuigan— Brian and Neil's grandfather— started tending his vineyard located in Rothbury in the Hunter Region of New South Wales to make additional income aside from his dairy production business.
+In 1880, Owen McGuigan—Brian and Neil's grandfather—started tending his vineyard located in Rothbury in the Hunter Valley of New South Wales to make additional income aside from his dairy production business.
 His son, Percival (Perc) McGuigan, was influenced to pursue a career in the wine industry from helping his father in the vineyard.
 Starting in 1941, he became a vineyard manager for the Dalwood Estate for almost 30 years, which he later bought and renamed into Wyndham Estate.
 He was inducted as a Hunter Valley Legend in 2007 for being a key figure in the development of the Hunter Valley wine industry and community, in particular the shift of consumer preference from richer wines, to lighter dry table wines in the 1950s.
 This can be attributed to the increased opportunity of a full-range wine-tasting and the increase of European migrants knowledgeable of light wines.

 Following Perc's purchase of the Wyndham Estate, his son—Brian— founded the Wyndham Estate Wine Company in the 1970s and became the company's Managing Director.
 In 1991, the company was sold, giving Brian the resources to build his own.
-His company was officially listed in the Australian Stock Exchange (ASX) on 26 March 1992 and incorporated as Roserim Limited, before changing its name to Brian McGuigan Wines Limited.
+His company was officially listed in the Australian Securities Exchange (ASX) on 26 March 1992 and incorporated as Roserim Limited, before changing its name to Brian McGuigan Wines Limited.
 Following his father's footsteps, Brian was inducted as a Hunter Valley Legend in 2008 for his contributions.